afedoriouk/12-Employee-Tracker-SQL-Project/README.md

 [![A video thumbnail shows the command-line employee management application with a play button overlaying the view.](./Assets/12-sql-homework-video-thumbnail.png)](https://2u-20.wistia.com/medias/2lnle7xnpk)

+## Installation

+In order to run this application in the back end user will need to install few packages.
+[MySQL2 package]
+[Inquirer package]
+[console.table package]

+To install MySql2 using command in the terminal:
+`npm install --save mysql2`
+`mysql -u root -p` enter password for the DB

+Source seeds and schema data type command in the terminal:
+`source db/schema.sql`
+`source db/seed.sql`

+`npm run seed`
+`npm start`

 ## Getting Started

 You’ll need to use the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command line, and the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.